cyberfly/cigenerator/README.md

 By using same field name, we can auto generate relationship between 2 tables

-Sample database will be uploaded later.
+Sample database for testing : sample_db.sql